 PDF (portable document format) is an open standard for formatting documents.
 PDF creates files that look the same when printed as when exchanged electronically.
 When you share a PDF file, almost everyone can read it using free Adobe Reader® software or the Adobe Reader mobile app.

 Most PDF files are converted from an application such as Microsoft © Word.
 Many programs and plug-ins can create PDF files, but very few create tagged PDF files.
 PDF tags provide a hidden structure and textual representation of the PDF content so that it can be read by a screen reader.
 PDF tags are similar to HTML tags and Word styles.

 Adobe Acrobat is the original application for creating PDF documents and converting other documents into PDF.
 Too many different combinations of authoring software and PDF converters exist to describe each one in this topic.
-If you are converting a Word file to PDF and you have created an accessible Word file using heading tags, alt text for graphics, and so on, Office 2010 can create tagged PDFs natively.
+If you are converting a Word file to PDF and you have created an accessible Word file using heading tags, alt text for graphics, and so on, Office 2010 can created tagged PDFs natively.
 You can also download and install the Adobe add-in, called PDFMaker, to create PDF files from Word.
 If you are using earlier versions of Office, you must have the add-in to create tagged PDF files.

 If you are using the Adobe add-in, click Save as Adobe PDF from the File menu.
 In the PDFMaker dialog box, click Enable Accessibility and Reflow with tagged Adobe PDF from the Settings tab.
 If you are using the native save, click Save as PDF.
 Before you save the file, click Options, and then select Document structure tags for accessibility.